Our Team

 Hye Jung Kim Tano

-Hye Jung was born in Busan, South Korea, raised in Mount Dora, Florida, and now lives in Maunawili, Hawaiʻi.
-Before switching over to her current position, she worked with youth in public, charter, and independent K-12 schools including Akaʻula School, ‘Iolani School, and University Laboratory School.
-She also worked at the University of Hawaiʻi West Oʻahu and Kapiʻolani Community College.
+Hye Jung was born in Busan, South Korea, raised in Mount Dora, Florida, and now resides in Maunawili, Hawaiʻi.
+Before transitioning to her current role, she gained valuable experience working with youth in various educational settings, including public, charter, and independent K-12 schools, such as Akaʻula School, ‘Iolani School, and the University Laboratory School.
+Additionally, she has held positions at the University of Hawaiʻi West Oʻahu and Kapiʻolani Community College.
+Her journey has been enriched by the birth of her two children, Hayden and Haylee, as well as her supportive partner, DJ.

 Our Board